VitionVlad/schnellwerke/README.md

         });
       });
 ```
+# <p align="center"> Graphics </p>
+In order to provide quality graphics, my engine uses:
+1. Basic Phong lighting algorithm with included normal maps.
+2. Shadow maps.
+3. Post-processing effects such as bloom and an ambient occlusion algorithm.
+The ambient occlusion algorithm is completely my own development, which I named "KBAO" (Kernel-Based Ambient Occlusion).
+Technically, it doesn't have anything to do with lighting.
+Instead, it calculates the difference between nearby texels and the center one using a depth texture and a kernel.
+If the difference is small, the texel is marked as not illuminated enough.
+While it may not produce the best results, it still looks decent, is simple to implement, and is fast.
+The same goes for bloom; I simply detect which texels have a color value higher than 1.0.
+The result of this operation is then blurred and added to the final image.
 # <p align="center"> Physics </p>
 Firstly, each object has the following flags:
 1. collision_detect: If set to true, collision detection will be calculated.